Fahad300499/Fahad300499/README.md

 ![Image](https://github.com/user-attachments/assets/06bf6e54-3fd8-41b8-81af-2d0b27e8805d)
 ## About Me

 Hi there!
 I'm <b>Abdullah Al Fahad</b>.
-I'm a passionate Web Developer with a strong focus on <b>Full Stack Development</b>.
+I'm a passionate Web Developer with a strong focus on <b>Mern Stack Development</b>.
 I love sharing what I know teaching.
 If you want to learn more about what I do, you can follow me.
 Outside of coding, I enjoy <b>Articles</b>.

 <h3>When I code, I rely on</h3>